Skip to main content

 tip

-Semantic colors apply everywhere you use bg-*, text-*, and border-* classes — Windows, Views, Labels, Buttons, TextFields, TextAreas, ListViews, and any custom class that references a semantic name.
-One appearance switch updates the entire UI.
+Semantic colors apply anywhere you use bg-*, text-*, and border-* classes: Windows, Views, Labels, Buttons, TextFields, TextAreas, ListViews, and custom classes that reference a semantic name.
+One appearance switch updates the UI.